 Swing BURs and tempo

-However, empirical analyses suggest that the steady 2:1 ratio is an oversimplification of what are more varied and more musician-specific processes.
+However, empirical analyses suggest that the steady 2:1 ratio is an oversimplification of what is a more varied and more musician-specific phenomenon.
 For example, drummers tend to play with much higher swing ratios than 2:1, demonstrating minimal variation within a performance (Collier & Collier, 1996; Friberg & Sundström, 2002; Prögler 1995; Honing & Haas, 2008; see Butterfield 2011, 5-7, for a comparative overview).
 This likely serves to highlight the downbeat crotchet tactus and so provides a strong and reliable reference grid for other musicians (Butterfield 2011; Monson 1996).
 Across performances, drummers decrease their BURs with increasing tempo in an approximately linear fashion, starting at around 3 to 3.5 for tempi of 100-150 BPM and levelling out at c.
 1.0 at tempo 300 BPM (Friberg and Sundström, 1997 & 2002; Prögler, 1995; Honing, and de Haas, 2008 found a decrease, but no evidence for a linear interpretation).
 This scaling effect does not seem to hold for other band members, since a similar decrease in BURs with increasing tempo could not be found for melody or solo performances (Busse, 2002; Benadon, 2006; Ellis; 1991, Wesolowski, 2012).

 In contrast to drummers, soloists tend to play with a lower swing ratio than 2:1 on average, although ratios vary strongly across different performers and even within individual performances or solos (Benadon, 2006; Busse, 2002; Butterfield, 2011; Ellis, 1991; Wesolowski, 2012).
 For example, Butterfield (2011) demonstrates that merely a four-bar phrase by Coleman Hawkins includes BURs ranging from 1.31:1 and 2.44:1, while a phrase of similar length by Charlie Parker ranges from 0.97:1 to 1.89:1.
-In order to nonetheless synchronise with the higher BURs of the drums, soloists tend to place their eighth note slightly after the drums have already articulated the , then link with the drummers’ upbeat eighth note (Friberg and Sundström, 2002; Iyer, 2002).
+In order to nonetheless synchronise with the higher BURs of the drums, soloists tend to play their onbeat eighth note slightly after the drums have already articulated the onbeat note, then link with the drummers’ upbeat eighth note (Friberg and Sundström, 2002; Iyer, 2002).

 In summary, it appears that swing is a situation-specific and complex phrasing style that features anything but a straightforward steady 2:1 BUR.
-The reasons for why the myth of swing as a 2:1 triplet pattern persists so widely are likely rooted in cognitive mechanisms that cause listeners to uneven events simple mental schema in order to ease perception (Butterfield, 2010 & 2011; Iyer, 2002).
+The reasons for why the myth of swing as a 2:1 triplet pattern persists so widely are likely rooted in cognitive mechanisms that cause listeners to conceptualise uneven events as easily quantifiable ratios (Butterfield, 2010 & 2011; Iyer, 2002).
 Some authors have also suggested that certain BURs are associated with particular periods or subgenres in jazz history, with the 2:1-triplet conception possibly harking back to phrasing habits during the classic big band era in the 1930s and 40s (Sussman & Abene, 2012, 58; Benadon, 2006).

 Sampling problems

-However, all the empirical papers referenced here only report results of small case studies, basing their analyses on a limited number of phrases, recordings, performers, or participants.
+However, all the empirical papers referenced here only report results of small case studies, basing their analyses on a limited number of phrases, recordings, performers, or participants (ethnographic studies and personal reports aside, which do not provide quantifiable data).
+Table 1 shows an overview of the data sources for each paper.